Lab Design Conference

 Arup has been involved with campus for the past 7 years and has worked on a wide range of projects including a new, state-of-the-art sequencing facility, an incubator for businesses

-to significantly expand its operations at the site over the next 15 years.
-The recently approved masterplan includes 1.6msqft of research and translation floor space, 1,500 homes for
+looking to significantly expand its operations at the site over the next 15 years.
+The recently approved masterplan includes 1.6msqft of research and translation floor space, 1,500 home for

 campus workers, and significant education, community, and leisure facilities.
 We will look at what the challenges are for campuses faced with the rise in urban labs, and how you develop a campus that is also a community and has a sense of place and belonging.

 G2: Next Gen STEM on Academic Campuses